Black hole interior quantization: a minimal uncertainty approach: Discussion and conclusion

 \section{Discussion and conclusion}

 Since black holes are assumed to be one of the main arenas of quantum gravity, studying their quantum nature, particularly the quantum state of their interior and the fate of their singularities are a main interest of the quantum gravity community.
 In this paper we have presented two quantization scheme of the interior and compared their results regarding the fate of the singularity.
 We have first quantized the interior, written in terms of Ashtekar-Barbero connection variables, using the standard quantization techniques.
 We found the quantum state of the interior and also computed the expectation value of the Kretschmann scalar for this state.
 It turns out that both of these quantities diverge at the region where the classical singularity resides.
 We then, for the first time, present a quantization of the interior in the aforementioned variables using the minimal uncertainty approach.
-We computed the quantum state of the interior and showed that it (and its modulus squared) is everywhere finite in the interior.
-We then computed the expectation value of the Kretschmann scalar on this state just as we did for the standard quantization scheme.
-We showed that contrary to the standard quantization, this expectation value is finite everywhere within the black hole in the minimal uncertainty approach.
-Hence, the finiteness of both the quantum state and the expectation value of the Kretschmann scalar leads to the conclusion that what used to be a singularity in the classical theory is now resolved in the minimal uncertainty quantization scheme.

-Furthermore, we found a quantum number $m$ in our model that characterizes the non-divergence of both the state and the expectation value of the Kretschmann scalar.
-This is a new quantum number which was not reported before.
-Finally, demanding that the expectation value of the Kretschmann scalar converges, we obtain another condition which gives an exact relation between the Barbero-Immirzi parameter $\gamma$ of LQG and the minimal uncertainty scale $\beta_b$.